Data Type Justifications

 Data justification refers to the alignment of data within a variable.
 By default, numeric data is right-justified, while alphabetic and alphanumeric data is left-justified.

-However, COBOL provides additional features to adjust this alignment as per the requirements.
-JUSTIFIED clause is used to override the default alignment for Alphabetic and Alphanumeric data types.
+However, COBOL provides additional features to adjust this alignment for alphabetic and alphanumeric data types.
+The JUSTIFIED clause overrides the default alignment for these data types.

 Numeric Data Type -

-Numeric data type is right justified by default and no override alignment applies to it.
-However, the below are the possible scenarios while moving the data from one to another variable -
+Numeric data type is right justified by default, and no override alignment applies to it.
+However, below are the possible scenarios while moving the data from one to another variable -

 Case-1: - Input data is larger than the declared variable size.
 (Overflow)